 Costa Rica is also home to a variety of historical sites.
 Many of these can be visited in one day from San Jose, including a historic tour of Cartago, former capital of Costa Rica and home to one of the country's most important religious sites; Orosi, where you can visit the 18thcentury Iglesia San Jose de Orosi and its adjacent museum; and Turrialba, whose foothills shelter one of the country's most important archaeological sites, Guayabo.
 Be sure to also make a stop at the Lankester Botanical Garden, as well.

 Good Costa Rican cuisine is available in many venues throughout the country, from fine-dining establishments to small restaurants that carry a mixed menu to modern-mall food courts to small local, family-run places called sodas.

 San Jose has some excellent restaurants, and many of them are found in the small hotels that have been created from old coffee-baron mansions.
-This includes the wonderful Hotel Grano de Oro and El Oasis Restaurant in Hotel Santo Tomas.
 The Amon District has any number of these great small-hotel restaurants.

 A casado (which means "married") is a set-price meal, often eaten for lunch.
 It typically consists of black beans, rice, picadillo (diced vegetables and sometimes meat), meat and either yucca or maduro (fried banana).
 Gallo pinto (black beans and rice alone) becomes addictive and is the national dish, especially popular at breakfast.
 Salsa lizano is a typical breakfast condiment and common ingredient in gallo pinto.
 On the Caribbean, gallo pinto is flavored with coconut.